JeanLeonHenry/JeanLeonHenry/README.md

 ### 🌱 I'm learning
 - Go 🐹
     - [I made a typing test app](https://github.com/JeanLeonHenry/typingTest).
 I'm using the lovely [Bubbletea](https://github.com/charmbracelet/bubbletea/) TUI library.
+- Javascript 🟨 : I'm planning on making the aforementionned `pynotes` into a proper web app.

 <!--
 **JeanLeonHenry/JeanLeonHenry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.